zoemeziere/GEA_Stylophora/README.md

 # Scripts and data for preliminary analyses of whole genome sequence data of Stylophora pistillata Taxon1 corals from the Great Barrier Reef #

-First, we ran GEA analyses for each population (5 populations) separately - bellow are scripts used for the CentralOffshore population:
+First, we ran GEA analyses for each population (5 populations) separately - bellow are scripts used for the Heron population:

     * 01_AlleleFreqMatrix.sh - script to get allele frequencies (sampling site level) from individual genotypes